Youth Voting: Is It the Issues?

 - Have students look at the graph below or read this Washington Post article.
 Have them explain what the graph demonstrates (that the actual turnout rate of young voters is lower than that of older voters, and that young voters make up a much smaller portion of the electorate than older voters).
 Ask them if this graph explains to some extent why politicians do not address the issues that young people are concerned about.

 As a follow-up, have students think about ways to get campaigns to address the issues they care about.
-Remind them that youth turnout can be a “chicken or the egg” riddle: Do politicians ignore the issues that matter to young people because young people don’t vote?
+Remind them that when it comes to young people and voting, youth turnout can be a “chicken or the egg” riddle: Do politicians ignore the issues that matter to young people because young people don’t vote?
 Or do young people not vote because politicians ignore the issues that matter to them?